Ten-try Gordon put poor Parra away in style

 One thing of note was the length of the grass, particularly on the wings.
 If it was a tactical ploy to slow the Gordon backline down it wasn’t paying any dividends, the Highlanders had a real purpose about them and were running the ball at every opportunity.

-In contrast, Parramatta were struggling to get out of their own half.
+By contrast, Parramatta were struggling to get out of their own half.
 They were pushing the pass too often and there was plenty of dropped ball.
 In fairness, the Two Blues have suffered some major losses from last season in coach Gary Ella and some key strike players from their backline, and it’s obviously going to take some time for the new combinations to come together.

 Kicking from hand was also a problem for the home side.
 They just weren’t getting enough distance to gain decent field position or build any pressure, and Gordon were more than happy to keep running it back at them with interest.